lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 #### Pool Deployment

-Deployment parameters, including initial price, A/gamma coefficients, fee structure, and oracle settings, will be published on the forum two weeks before deployment.
-Curve pools have no admin or pause controls post-deployment and are immutable once live.
+TwoCrypto-NG pools have no pool-level pause, but are not fully immutable: the Curve factory admin can ramp A/gamma and update fee/rebalancing/oracle parameters.
 Emergency controls are scoped to the NEST contracts (see Emergency Controls).
+The Curve factory address, implementation address, math/view implementations, factory admin, fee receiver, initial price, A/gamma, fees, and rebalancing parameters will be published before the on-chain vote.

 #### Pool Bootstrap

 The pool launches with zero liquidity.
-Applying the divergence check before the pool has reached sufficient depth would block addLiquidity() at launch; the check is bypassed during bootstrap and engages once the pool crosses a defined depth threshold.
+Applying the divergence check before the pool has reached sufficient depth would block `addLiquidity()` at launch; the check is bypassed during bootstrap and engages once the pool crosses a defined depth threshold.
 The threshold value will be published on the forum two weeks before the on-chain vote.

 #### Pool Skew Protection